Creative Writing Classes & Seminars

 Calendar Color Guide

-Summer workshop for those who have completed the Teen Writers Fellowship in 2019 or 2020, and have not yet graduated from high school.
+Fall workshop for those who have completed the Teen Writers Fellowship in 2020 or 2021, and have not yet graduated from high school.
 Only Fellows who match these criteria are eligible for this workshop.
 Fellows will need to be signed into their Muse accounts in order to register.
-If you have issues with signing up please contact our Youth Coordinator Remy Smidt at email@example.com.
+If you have issues with signing up please contact our Youth Coordinator Remy Smidt at firstname.lastname@example.org.

 “True Stories Told Well,” is the definition given by Lee Gutkind, the founder and publisher of Creative Nonfiction Magazine of the 4th genre known as Creative Nonfiction.
 Whether it be a memoir, the personal essay, or a literary journalistic article in The New Yorker, the truth can be told in a compelling way that keeps the reader engaged.
 In this class, we will move toward uncovering the true stories about ourselves and the world and telling them well.
 We will learn, through published texts…